ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 Summary
 -------

+In this tutorial you learned how static transforms are useful and how to define static relationships between frames, like the laser scanner attached to the robot base.
-In this tutorial you learned how to write your own node to publish static transforms to tf2.
+You also learned how to write your own node to publish static transforms to tf2.
 In addition, you learned how to publish required static transformations using ``static_transform_publisher`` and launch files.